tlie03/secapi/README.md

 * primaryDocument
 * primaryDocDescription

-These metadata can be used to create the links to the actual filings.
+These metadata can then be used to create the links to the actual filings.
 The process of finding a way to build the links from the metadata can be quite difficult, and requires a lot of experimentation.